 On Sept.
 16, 1830, the Boston Daily Advertiser published the poem “Old Ironsides,” by a 21-year-old student named Oliver Wendell Holmes.
 Two days earlier, Holmes read in the Advertiser that the Navy would scrap the U.S.S.
 Constitution.

-In a burst of emotion he wrote the poem in a day and submitted it to the newspaper.
+Old Ironsides.
+Boston Public Library, Leslie Jones collection.In a burst of emotion he wrote the Old Ironsides poem in a day and submitted it to the newspaper.
 The poem was reprinted in newspapers around the country, earning Holmes national fame.

 The article was erroneous, actually.
 The Navy had simply requested estimates for repairing the Constitution.
 But with the outcry after the poem, it’s doubtful there was any choice but to restore her.

-Meanwhile, Holmes, who did not feel that writing poetry was a productive enough pursuit to make a career of, went on to medical school.
-He would ultimately prove to be a better doctor than a poet.
+Meanwhile, Holmes did not feel that writing poetry was a productive enough pursuit to make a career of.
+He went on to medical school and ultimately prove a better doctor than a poet.